LEImDL/PythonValidGen/README.md

 }
 ````

-For example, for a positive integer number, a float between 0 and 10 and a two-digit integer, respectively:
+8. For a positive *integer* number, a *float* between 0 and 10 and a two-digit *integer*, respectively:

 ````json
 {
   "example": [